studio24/amplify/README.md

 ## Making changes

-Create a new branch for your work, when you are ready for your changes to be integrated into the main branch, create a new release commit (if you haven't done so already), push to the repo, and issue a PR into main.
+Create a new branch for your work, when you are ready for your changes to be integrated into the main branch, create a new release commit (if you haven't done so already), push to the repo, and issue a PR into main. **All merge requests need to be authorised by a Code Owner**

 Once the PR is accepted, you can merge your branch into main.
 A new release will then be automatically generated.